alexa/alexa-auto-sdk/NEED_HELP.md

 The following functionality is only available after the device is whitelisted:

-1. Navigation
-2. Amazon Music and other music service providers
+* Amazon Music and other music service providers
-3. Phone Call Control
+* Phone Call Control

 You will need to provide the Amazon ID of your development device or product on the [AVS Developer Portal](https://developer.amazon.com/avs/home.html#/avs/home).